Dateline: Tbilisi, Georgia

 But, back to my confession.

-What I was doing wrong in all of this was that I began to put the travel ahead of many more important priorities.
-I began to see myself as a traveler first, priding myself on the fact that I had traveled to 30 countries in one year and had 90 countries total under my belt.
+What I was doing wrong in all of this was that I began to put the travel and the country count ahead of many more important priorities.
+I began to see myself as a traveler first, priding myself on the fact that I had traveled to 30 countries in one year and had 100 countries total under my belt.

 Yes, I learned a lot from my travels and was able to provide all the valuable information you can find on this site because of them.
 Travel is a powerful tool and an indispensable one for my line of business.
 However, at times, I felt really hamstrung from running around to investigate so many different countries.